China to India: The Great Manufacturing Migration

 3. Strategic Supply Chain Diversification

 In the post-COVID world, companies are no longer willing to depend on a single country for their supply chain.
 Instead, they are adopting what is known as the 'India +1' strategy.
 This strategy involves diversifying supply chains by adding India as an additional manufacturing base, reducing the risk of overdependence on a single country.
-Gujarat, along with other Indian cities like Pune, Chennai, and Noida, is becoming a vital node in this decentralised supply network.
+Gujarat, along with other Indian cities like Pune, Chennai, and Noida, is becoming a vital node in this decentralised supply network, offering strategic advantages that reassure the future of global supply chains.

 Key advantages: